cosmoconsult/D365BC-Blob-Storage-API/README.md

 The `codeunit 89001 "AZBSA Request Object"` contains all information relevant for a request.
 There are multiple overloads for "InitializeRequest", depending on what you need to do.
 The only parameter relevant for all requests is "Storage Account Name" (and the "Authorization"-information).
 So before any API-call you need to call `InitializeAuthorization` and `InitializeRequest` and you're ready to go.

 All API-methods are publicly available in `codeunit 89000 "AZBSA Blob Storage API"`.

+You can also make use of "optional URI parameters" (e.g. "maxresults" for ["List Blobs"](https://docs.microsoft.com/en-us/rest/api/storageservices/list-blobs)).
+The "Request Object" contains some functions for predefined parameters (SetTimeoutParameter, SetVersionIdParameter, SetSnapshotParameter, SetPrefixParameter, SetDelimiterParameter, SetMaxResultsParameter), but you can also use a "generic" approach with the function "AddOptionalUriParameter(Key, Value)".

 ### Sample Code